 Donning headphones to explore its walkways, you’ll be transported back through history, to immerse yourself in life as it was.
 Uncomfortable as it is unforgettable, a quick turn in the postcard-worthy gardens post-cell block will blow away the cobwebs of the past.

 There’s something to be said about sitting at the dock of the bay in San Francisco.
-To round off your trip, take in the sights, sounds and indeed the smells at Pier 39.
+To round off your trip, take in the sights, sounds and indeed the smellss at Pier 39.
 Keep your wits about you as you navigate through the intimidating clusters of sea lions basking along the wooded islands, and find a spot to perch to watch the ebb and flow of the bay tide.

 To finish, find one of the charming bayside eateries and try the city’s famous clam chowder, made with the catch of the day.